-- 1 HB478
+- 1 HB265

-- 2 192223-1
+- 2 192223-2

-- 3 By Representatives Coleman, Moore (M), Rogers, Scott, England
+- 3 By Representative Coleman

-- 4 and McClammy

-- 5 RFD: Public Safety and Homeland Security
+- 4 RFD: Judiciary

-- 6 First Read: 01-MAR-18
+- 5 First Read: 21-MAR-19

-1 192223-1:n:03/01/2018:CMH/bm LSA2018-1019 2 3 4 5 6 7 8 SYNOPSIS: This bill would establish the Gun Violence 9 Protective Order Act.
-10 This bill would authorize the issuance of ex 11 parte gun violence protective orders and one-year 12 gun violence protective orders.
-A court may 13 authorize the issuance of the orders if the court 14 finds that the respondent, as defined, poses an 15 immediate and present danger of causing personal 16 injury to self or others.
-17 This bill would provide that upon issuance 18 of an ex parte or one-year gun violence protective 19 order, the court shall order the respondent to 20 surrender to the local law enforcement agency all 21 guns and ammunition of which the respondent has 22 custody, control, ownership, or possession.
+1 192223-2:n :02/20/2019:CMH/bm LSA2018-1019R1 2 3 4 5 6 7 8 SYNOPSIS: This bill would establish the Gun Violence 9 Protective Order Act.
+10 This bill would authorize courts to issue ex 11 parte gun violence protective orders and one-year 12 gun violence protective orders, which may be 13 authorized if the court finds that the respondent, 14 as defined, poses an immediate and present danger 15 of causing personal injury to self or others.
+16 This bill would provide that upon the 17 issuance of an ex parte or one-year gun violence 18 protective order, the court shall order the 19 respondent to surrender to the local law 20 enforcement agency all firearms and ammunition of 21 which the respondent has custody, control, 22 ownership, or possession.
 23 This bill would provide for the renewal or 24 early termination of a one-year gun violence 25 protective order under certain conditions.
 26 This bill would provide criminal penalties 27 for a violation.

 1 Amendment 621 of the Constitution of Alabama 2 of 1901, now appearing as Section 111.05 of the 3 Official Recompilation of the Constitution of 4 Alabama of 1901, as amended, prohibits a general 5 law whose purpose or effect would be to require a 6 new or increased expenditure of local funds from 7 becoming effective with regard to a local 8 governmental entity without enactment by a 2/3 vote 9 unless: it comes within one of a number of 10 specified exceptions; it is approved by the 11 affected entity; or the Legislature appropriates 12 funds, or provides a local source of revenue, to 13 the entity for the purpose.
 14 The purpose or effect of this bill would be 15 to require a new or increased expenditure of local 16 funds within the meaning of the amendment.
 However, 17 the bill does not require approval of a local 18 governmental entity or enactment by a 2/3 vote to 19 become effective because it comes within one of the 20 specified exceptions contained in the amendment.
-21 22 A BILL 23 TO BE ENTITLED 24 AN ACT gun violence protective order and one-year gun violence protective order; to require the surrender of all guns and ammunition of a person subject to an ex parte gun violence protective order or one-year gun violence protective order; to provide for the renewal or early termination of an order; to provide criminal penalties for a violation; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the Constitution of Alabama of 1901, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended.
+21 22 A BILL 23 TO BE ENTITLED gun violence protective orders and one-year gun violence protective orders; to require the surrender of all firearms and ammunition of a person subject to an ex parte gun violence protective order or one-year gun violence protective order; to provide for the renewal or early termination of an order; to provide criminal penalties for a violation; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the Constitution of Alabama of 1901, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended.

-Relating to firearms; to establish the Gun Violence Protective Order Act; to provide for an issuance of ex parte
+Relating to firearms; to establish the Gun Violence Protective Order Act; to provide for the issuance of ex parte